ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 ## Error reporting

 Ballerina does not support the notion of exceptions.
 Instead, errors are handled as part of the normal control flow.
 Errors are first-class citizens in Ballerina.
-There are a few mechanisms for handling errors, which are centered around an ``error`` type.
-The ``error`` type is a basic type in Ballerina, and error values can be passed around just like values of any other type.
+Ballerina supports a few mechanisms that are centered around an ``error`` type to handle errors.
+The ``error`` type is a basic type.
+Ballerina programs can pass around error values similar to values of any other type.

-Errors are reported by functions returning error values.
+Functions report errors by returning error values.

 ```ballerina
 function parse(string s) returns int|error {